Consent Orders

 Services

-- Melbourne Family Lawyers can guide you through the complexities of Parenting Consent Orders, ensuring both parties find a fair and legally sound arrangement for child custody.
+- Melbourne Family Lawyers will walk you through the process of Parenting Consent Orders, making sure you reach a fair and secure arrangement for your child’s care.

 How to Apply for Consent Orders

-Prepare the Application: Complete the necessary court forms and attach the signed agreement.
-Make sure you adhere to the specific requirements and guidelines.
+Prepare the Application: Complete the required Court forms and attach the signed agreement.
+Check that dates, names, and details are consistent across all documents.

 Is a Lawyer Necessary to File for a Consent Order?

-- Personalised Service: At Melbourne Family Lawyers, we provide personalised solutions tailored to your unique situation.
+- Personalised Service: Support tailored to your situation.

-- Years of Experience: Our team has extensive experience crafting consent orders that comply with Australian law.
+- Years of Experience: Decades of experience in preparing consent orders that comply with Australian law.

 Our Family Lawyers